bevyengine/rfcs/rfcs/62-editor-data-model.md

 ### Game objects

-Instances of any type are represented by the `GameObject` component:
+Instances of any type of the Game are represented by the `GameObject` component:

 ```rust
 #[derive(Component)]